dcunited001/dcunited001.github.io/_posts/2018-12-07-lockes-social-contract-is-broken-the-apparent-convolution-of-causality.md

 ### [These Tyrants Are Closer Than You Think....](#these-tyrants-are-closer-than-you-think)

-While most politically engaged people would be quick to name their imagined usurpers, most of us have idea who these “tyrants” are, but the answer is closer than you think.
+While most politically engaged people would be quick to name their imagined usurpers, most of us have no idea who these “tyrants” are, but the answer is closer than you think.
 Whether external or domestic, the forces subverting our system may only be lucky to do so intentionally.
 Instead these are shadows of ourselves, aspects of the collective unconsciousnesses of groups, whose communication once voiced, feeds back into itself, driving feedback loops: some are